JUS5570 – International Criminal Law

 Learning outcome

-You may register for this course if you have admission to a Master’s programme at UiO or the faculty's exchange programme.
-You can also register for this course if you do not have admission to any programme at UiO, but meet the formal prerequistites.
+You may register for this course if you have admission to a Master’s programme at UiO or the faculty's exchange programme and meet the formal prerequisites.

-Have you met the formal prerequisites at another institution than the University of Oslo, and the results are not formally registered at UiO, you must apply for admission to courses at Master’s level .
+Have you met the formal prerequisites at another institution than the University of Oslo, and the results are not formally registered at UiO, you must apply for?admission to courses at Master’s level?(information in Norwegian only).
 Students with admission to Master’s degree programmes at other faculties than The Faculty of Law must also apply for admission.

 Formal prerequisite knowledge